ImOnPsychedelics/Simple-Cs2-Cheat/README.md

 ## Usage
 IMPORTANT

-When running cs2 with this you must put "-insecure" to disable anticheat
+When running cs2 with this cheat you must put "-insecure" to disable anticheat into the selected launch option

 ![image](https://github.com/user-attachments/assets/5af8e350-a8d4-4e5e-8bcf-dd396696e812)